json-schema-org/website/pages/blog/posts/json-schema-ambassadors.md

 ## Recognising our Ambassadors from the community

 We easily identified several community members to invite into the Ambassadors Program.
-The TSC and full time staff spend a LOT of time in our community spaces, so even if we don't always reply or comment, we do notice those who are active and helpful.
+The TSC and the Community Team spend a LOT of time in our community spaces, so even if we don't always reply or comment, we do notice those who are active and helpful.

 When I first started the JSON Schema Slack server, the numbers were very few.
 Gradually, it grew.
 The core team answered most of the questions.
 I recall the feeling when I came back in the morning to find other people had answered questions from the community while I'd been asleep.
 I've previously [recognised](https://words.benhutton.me/2023-05-23-two-words-big-win) that saying "thank you" can be a big win, but I also know that we can do several magnitudes better.